inthepocket/cookie-though/docs/jekyll/configuration.md

 * url: URL &#124; link to a pdf or website explaining the complete cookie policy
 * label: string &#124; text that is used for the link

+### domain

+Domain is optional but can be defined if you want to share the cookie preferences across subdomains.

+eg. If you have docs.inthepocket.dev & inthepocket.dev.
+It could be relevant to pass inthepocket.dev as the domain to share the preferences.

 ### Example